 - Radio Freethinker (hosted at UBC)

-- Radio Freethinker is a radio show/podcast that promotes skepticism, critical thinking, and discusses secular issues (including in the political sphere), atheism, and regularly debunks a wide variety of ideas that have been presented in other mediums as factual or at least credible in some way.
+- Radio Freethinker is a radio show/podcast that promotes skepticism and critical thinking, and discusses secular issues (including in the political sphere), atheism, and regularly debunks a wide variety of ideas that have been presented in other mediums as factual or at least credible in some way.
 It is hosted at the University of British Columbia (UBC) on a Canadian radio station called CiTR 101.9 FM (https://www.citr.ca/), and is broadcast by a number of radio stations throughout Canada.
 This radio programme is also available on a variety of other platforms, including iTunes and Google Reader, to name a few.

 - The Young Turks (TYT)

 - The Young Turks as a show began when Cenk Uygur started a talk show in the mould of a public-access television cable TV show he previously hosted called The Young Turk.
 With the help of friend Ben Mankiewicz, with whom he had previously worked, his childhood friend Dave Koller, and Jill Pike, they began The Young Turks.
 The show's name is derived from the English-language phrase "Young Turk," which means "a reformist or rebellious member of an institution, movement, or political party."

 - True North Talk (Beautiful British Columbia, Canada)

 - True North Talk (TNT) is Canada's live YouTube atheism call-in programme that focuses primarily on atheism, religion, and deities (goddesses and gods).
 The hosts are also willing to explore other related topics such as freedom, critical thinking, philosophy, ethics/morals, social standards, human rights (international and domestic), etc.